 At the end of the 5th century AD the port of Chaul declined and trade routes changed.
 Around this time caves were abandoned.
 Once a lively and beautiful complex of temples was forgotten.

 In January 1890 caves were rediscovered to the science by missionary J.A.Abnot, although earlier these caves served as a hideout to revolutionary Vasudev Balwant Phadke.

-Nowadays the beautiful location and exciting aura of these caves has turned them into popular destination for trekkers.
-Unfortunately this has turned into humiliation of Indian heritage – beautiful stone-cut ornaments and sculptures of gods and goddesses are covered with worthless graffiti left by "lovers".
+Nowadays the beautiful location and exciting aura of these caves has turned them into a popular destination for trekkers.
+Unfortunately, this has turned into the humiliation of Indian heritage – beautiful stone-cut ornaments and sculptures of gods and goddesses are covered with worthless graffiti left by "lovers".

-Caves are located at the foot of overhanging enormous cliff.
+Caves are located at the foot of an overhanging enormous cliff.
 All caves are cut in a row.
-Unfortunately time has taken its toll – facades of caves have been lost due to natural circumstances – fall of rocks.
-Southernmost 8 – 10 caves are blocked by collapse of cave roof.
+Unfortunately, the time has taken its toll – facades of caves have been lost due to natural circumstances – fall of rocks.
+Southernmost 8 – 10 caves are blocked by the collapse of cave roof.

 In total there were made 28 caves.
 Several caves have exquisite adornment – stone carvings on portals of the doors and ceilings including an impressive relief above the cell-door showing serpent deity – naga.

 Cave 3 (counting from the northern side) contains 13 stupas.

 Cave 13 contains remnants of plaster with paintings, discovered by M.N.Deshpande.
 Most likely these paintings were created in the late period in the history of these caves – sometimes around the 5th century AD.
 Ancient artists used just a few colors – red and two shades of yellow, dark blue and white.

 Nearby are located Karsamble Caves which also contain paintings, there are many smaller rock-cut cells in between both groups of caves.